There is a Smarter (and Cheaper) Way to Integrate External Data into Salesforce

 No copying or moving data

-Accessing data is easier because it stays in the original location, ending complexity and effort.
-It removes the potential problems associated with duplicating or migrating data, ensuring consistency and accuracy across systems.
+Data remains in its original location, reducing the complexity and risk associated with duplication or migration.
 Teams always work with the most current data from a single, accurate source of truth.

 Simplifies IT management

-Since CData’s solutions can manage external connections, IT teams spend less time constantly adjusting individual integrations and troubleshooting problems.
-Reducing the complexity of managing separate sources also streamlines data governance and security.
+CData solutions manage external connections centrally, so IT teams spend less time adjusting individual integrations and troubleshooting problems.
+Centralized management also streamlines data governance and security.

 Extends data accessibility

-Building your data connection capability goes well beyond simplifying Salesforce connectivity.
-The same connections can be used for analytics, reporting, business intelligence, and much more.
-This flexibility can extend to all departments and business needs, allowing different teams access to the same real-time data without custom-built integrations for each tool.
+The same connections you use for Salesforce can power analytics, reporting, business intelligence, and more.
+Different teams across the organization can access the same real-time data without building custom integrations for each tool.

 CData data solutions: Smarter, simpler Salesforce connectivity